 - Sheet sets: Sheet sets are just as they sound—a full set of sheets for making your bed.
 They usually contain a fitted sheet, a flat sheet and one, two, three or four pillowcases, depending on the size of the sheet set.
 (Not a fan of the top sheet?
 You can sometimes buy sheets without this item included.)

-2What size bedsheets do you need?
+2What size bedsheets and pillow cases do you need?

 If you have a queen size bed, you should just buy queen size sheets, right?
 That kind of thinking makes sense, but since bed and sheet sizes can vary slightly by company and even by country, your best bet is to measure your mattress and double check it against the measurements on your desired sheets.